The U.S. Section of the Commission is comprised of:

 Michelle is the Border Health Liaison/Office Chief for the Department.
 She is responsible for forming partnerships and communicating with health officials from Sonora, Mexico, as well as other border region stakeholders regarding public health events or threats of mutual interest.
 She oversees the Border Infectious Disease Surveillance program at the Arizona Department of Health Services.
 She has been with the Arizona Department of Health Services since 2017, starting her ADHS career as an epidemiologist.
 Before that, she worked in mosquito abatement and surveillance for the Zika virus.
 She received her master’s degree in Public Health from Tulane University School of Public Health and Tropical Medicine in 2016.

-Special Government Employee, Arizona
+Special Government Employee: Vacant

-Special Government Employee, Arizona
+Special Government Employee: Vacant

 California